ABOUT AMERICAN RIVERS

 COMPENSATION AND BENEFITS

-This is a one-year position, to be renewed annually dependent on grant funds.
-Salary is commensurate with experience.
-Full-time and full-time equivalent employee benefits include health, dental and life insurance, a retirement plan, and generous leave time.
+The salary range for this position is $50,000-$60,000 annually depending on qualifications and experience.
+Full-time employee benefits include health, dental and life insurance, a retirement plan, and generous leave time.

-Applications will be considered immediately.
-Applicants should submit a resume and cover letter to: firstname.lastname@example.org with “Conservation Associate” in the subject line.
-No phone calls please.
+Applications are reviewed on a rolling basis.
+Applicants should submit a resume and cover letter at https://americanrivers.bamboohr.com/jobs/ No phone calls please.